grislyeye/grislyeye.com/content/blog/remembrance-of-the-daleks/remembrance-of-the-daleks.md

 ### The Bar

 My eye is drawn to that royal blue bar with custard yellow text, dividing the episode title from the writer credit.
-It features in the end credits, as well.
-Supersaturated colours with some 8-bit colour dithering, like cheap-and-cheerful plastic mouldings or screeching ZX Spectrum graphics.
+It features in the end credits as well.
+Supersaturated colours with some 8-bit dithering, like cheap-and-cheerful plastic mouldings or screeching ZX Spectrum graphics.

 I think it's the same font they used for end credits and props on _Red Dwarf_ (Eurostile Extended Bold FYI).
 Reminiscent of industrial safety warnings, brightly coloured for visibility.

-It hints at a forgotten future, where we'd reach space and beyond with a bit of BP engineering or Sinclair ingenuity.
+It hints at a forgotten future, a future we imagined we could reach with a bit of BP engineering or Sinclair ingenuity.
 A future where space is a job, not an aspiration.
-All the bits are there, it's just a matter of firing a North Sea oil rig into space.
+All the bits were there, it was just a matter of firing a North Sea oil rig into space.

 It's the _Nostromo_.
 It's a chicken vindaloo vending machine.